 Post

-Scalable Mobile POS for European Retail
+Scalable Mobile POS - Modernizing a Legacy Retail System

 Sleeker leaner and flexible POS system for cross verticals

-Scalable Mobile POS for European Retail
+Scalable Mobile POS - Modernizing a Legacy Retail System

 🧭 Overview

-Project Context
+📌 Project Context

 🎯 Objective

-• Reduces transaction time and training effort
+• Reduce transaction time and training effort

-• Supports scalability across devices and geographies
+• Support scalability across devices and global markets

-• Enables modular integration for third-party APIs
+• Enable modular integrations with third-party APIs

-• Improves overall user satisfaction and operational efficiency
+• Improve user satisfaction and operational efficiency

 👤 My Role